brianberns/brianberns.github.io/Markdown/07-IntervalNames.md

 | 6 | A       | A&flat; |
 | 7 | B       | B&flat; |

-Relative to the tonic, the fourth (C-F) and fifth (C-G) intervals are the same in both scales.
-The other intervals[^2] have major and minor versions:
+Relative to the tonic, the fourth (C-F) and fifth (C-G) intervals are the same in both scales (as are the unison and octave, of course).
+The other intervals have major and minor versions:

+* Second
+  * Major second: C-D
+  * Minor second[^1]: C-C&sharp;
 * Third
   * Major third: C-E
   * Minor third: C-E&flat;
+* Sixth
+  * Major sixth: C-A
+  * Minor sixth: C-A&flat;
+* Seventh
+  * Major seventh: C-B
+  * Minor seventh: C-B&flat;

+The minor version of an interval is always a half step shorter than the major version.

 ## References